Just about any dog can enjoy agility in some capacity, but there are certainly some dogs that are a cut above.

 While they aren’t always as fast as a Jack Russell at a sprint, Shelties are one of the smartest and most trainable small breeds out there.
 They’re excellent agility companions for people who are happy to compete in smaller height classes.

 Standout Traits: Arguably the most handler-focused of the small breeds, very smart.

-Off-Course Behavior: There’s no way around it: Shelties are barkers.
+Off-Course Behavior: There’s no way around it: Shelties (and most Sheltie mixes) are barkers.
 They are also prone towards nervousness and anxiety (that’s a strong trend for most herding breeds), especially if under-exercised and understimulated.

 Common Health Problems: Shelties are prone to eye issues, including Progressive Retinal Atrophy (PRA), Corneal Dystrophy, and Collie Eye Anomaly.
 They are also susceptible to epilepsy and heart issues.

 Is there anything that Goldens can’t do?
 Surprisingly fast for their size, Golden Retrievers often make appearances at the highest levels of agility competitions.